Add Row

 Common Chronic Injuries: What Drivers Face

 Chronic injuries to the foot and ankle are prevalent among motor racers, ranging from Achilles tendinopathy to plantar fasciitis.
-These conditions can severely affect performance as they manifest pain during or after races, leading to a decreased ability to control the vehicle effectively.
+These conditions can severely affect performance as they manifest in pain during or after races, leading to a decreased ability to control the vehicle effectively.

 • Achilles Tendinopathy: Pain at the back of the ankle, common in athletes who perform repetitive actions.